AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

  [(Arlappa et al., 2013)](http://www.ijrdh.com/files/11.Fluorosis.pdf).

- In accordance with AguaClara's mission to create affordable, reliable, and sustainable water treatment solutions, the goal of the subteam is to treat groundwater that contains excessive fluoride concentrations.
+ In accordance with AguaClara's mission to create affordable, reliable, and sustainable water treatment solutions, the goal of the Fluoride Auto subteam is to treat groundwater that contains excessive fluoride concentrations.
 Teams from previous semesters analyzed the efficiency of fluoride removal by passing a coagulant, polyaluminum chloride (PACl), and a solution of fluoride through a sand filter.